aidenclpt/SoftDesFinalProject/docs/GIS.md

     496748.3682234660
     4427796.8562399521

 These values represent the x resulution, rotation, y resolution and UTM northing and easting of the top left corner.
+In this case, each pixel is 4.2m in the x and y direction.
+This can then be used to find the position of a given pixel in the real world in UTM coordinates.
+From this the python utm library allows us to translate those coordinates to GPS.

 [***Home***](https://rickyroze.github.io/SoftDesFinalProject/)